 Inpatient therapy is intensive, focused and designed to be effective at helping those with serious mental health needs.
 In these situations, inpatient psychiatric treatment is more effective at helping to stabilize an individual and help them get the necessary care.
 Consider a few examples of when this type of care is best.

-An important time to consider this care is when you need medication to manage your mental health disorder.
+An important time to consider this care is when you need medication to manage your mental disorder.
 Because this is a controlled environment, doctors can work to properly prescribe medications and monitor for any side effects.
 They are able to provide immediate guidance and changes as necessary to help you get the right level of control.

 Diagnosis Is Necessary